Quick answer

 For client content, save the original brief, list verified sources, and ask for edits that match the client's real examples instead of only changing surface wording.

-Related humanization pages
+Related writing pages

 Questions about StealthWriter Alternative